nfl0/akalntine/README.md

 # STACS WEBSITE

-> This is the official website for STACS - Students Association of Computer Science, an organization functioning in NSS College of Engineering
+> This is the official website for Association Akal N'tine Dartanout, For Cooperation and Rural Development

 ## Build Setup